NourMellal/ft_transcendence/README.md

 - [ ] fix game fetch calls
 - [ ] update game UI
 - [ ] Fix chat header not updating after rename
-- [ ] Friend removal and friend request denial not updated when received the notification
+- [ ] Friend removal and friend request denial not updating the the target user's UI when receiving the respective notification.